hpcleuven/VscDocumentation/source/access/windows_client.rst

 ~~~~~~
 By installing the UNIX emulation layer `Cygwin`_ with the appropriate
 packages you can mimic very well the VSC cluster environment (at
-least with the foss toolchain).
+least with the FOSS toolchain).
 Cygwin supports the GNU compilers and
 also contains packages for OpenMPI (`look for
 "openmpi" <https://cygwin.com/cgi-bin2/package-grep.cgi?grep=openmpi&arch=x86_64>`_)
 and some other popular libraries (FFTW, HDF5, ...).
 As such it can